Kruthiksp/Java8/README.md

 11. Given a list of Order objects.
     Each order contains a list of Items. create a List<String> containing the names of all items from all orders.
+12. Given a list of Department objects.
+    Each department has a name and a list of employees.
+    From the list of departments
+        -> Extract names of employees who have a salary greater than ₹50,000 -> Avoid duplicates (assume multiple departments can have employees with the same name).
+        -> Sort the names alphabetically.
+        -> Collect into a List<String>.
 </pre>

 <h2>Bonus Problem Statements</h2>